 Healthy Lifestyle

 Ensuring a healthy lifestyle is imperative to enhance both physical and mental well-being while undergoing the withdrawal process.
-A balanced diet, frequent exercise, healthy sleeping habits, and stress-reducing activities such as meditation or yoga can significantly contribute to a smoother withdrawal journey.
+Incorporating a balanced diet, frequent exercise, healthy sleeping habits, and stress-reducing activities such as meditation or yoga can significantly contribute to a smoother withdrawal journey.

 Patience and Self-Compassion